GameFoundry/bsf/Documentation/GitHub/roadmap.md

 ---------------------------------------------------

-Banshee is currently in development, and the focus right now is to finish the most important high level systems so that people can start using it to create games as soon as possible.
+Banshee is currently in development, and the current focus is to finish the most important high level systems so that people can start using it to create games as soon as possible.
 These systems are:
  - Physics (colliders, triggers, rigidbodies, joints, character controller)
  - Animation (skeletal, blend shapes, generic script variables)
  - Audio (popular file format support, music, 3D audio)